Camp Roberts Bob Fire

 Fire Start, Size and Growth

-Start Date/Time/Location: The Camp Roberts Bob Fire ignited at approximately 12:20 p.m. on Thursday, May 14, 2026, at the Camp Roberts Impact Range in San Luis Obispo County, California.
+Start Date/Time/Location: The Camp Roberts Bob Fire ignited at approximately 12:20 p.m. on Thursday, May 14, 2026, within the Camp Roberts Impact Range in San Luis Obispo County, California.

-Size and Containment: As of the latest updates over the last 72 hours, the fire has burned approximately 8,000 acres and remains at 0% containment.
+Size and Containment: Based on continuous monitoring over the last 72 hours, the fire has burned approximately 8,000 acres.
+Containment remains at 0% due to the specific management strategy for this incident.

-Fuels, Growth and Rate of Spread: The fire exhibited a rapid rate of spread shortly after ignition, growing to 8,000 acres within its first five hours of activity.
-It is burning primarily on federal land managed by the U.S. Department of Defense.
+Fuels, Growth and Rate of Spread: The fire experienced a rapid rate of spread immediately following its ignition, expanding to 8,000 acres within its first five hours.
+It is primarily burning through dry vegetation on federal land managed by the U.S. Department of Defense.

-Containment Efforts: The fire is burning within an inaccessible area of the Camp Roberts military base.
-Because of the remote location and lack of immediate threat, California Army National Guard personnel are actively monitoring the situation rather than engaging in direct suppression.
-It is not currently classified as a CAL FIRE incident, though CAL FIRE is tracking its status.
+Containment Efforts: Because the fire is located in a remote and inaccessible area of the military base's impact range, direct suppression is not being utilized.
+Instead, California Army National Guard personnel are actively monitoring the fire's perimeter.
+The incident is not currently classified as a CAL FIRE incident, though CAL FIRE is closely tracking its status to ensure it does not threaten areas outside the base.

 Emergency Information